 - Detox the brain.
 Alcohol, cigarettes and drugs can make us more edgy.
 Also ensure you're getting enough sleep.

-- If you feel the anger boiling up, force yourself to breathe, count to 10 and smile.
+- If you feel the anger boiling up, force yourself to breathe and count to 10.

 - Do the things that make you happy.
 Dancing, art, reading, walking, or just jumping around to your favourite song may help!